-That said, truly great films of the era never sacrificed substance.
+Experimental or not, the truly great films of the era never sacrificed substance.
 Even with their radical stylistic departures, the features still told a compelling, logical story.
-Point Blank (1967) is such a classic from the "New Wave" motion picture movement of the late 1960's/early 1970's.
+Point Blank (1967) is such a classic from the "New Wave" motion picture movement of the late 1960s/early 1970s.
 The film took a potboiler crime novel, The Hunter, and adapted the prose into a feature that was equal parts Well-Made-Play narrative and avant-garde experimental realism.
-A box office miss when originally released, Point Blank is deemed a classic these days.
+A box office miss when released initially, Point Blank is deemed a classic these days.
 Rightfully so.
-Had it not been for the daringness of director John Boorman (Excalibur, Hope and Glory) and star Lee Marvin (The Dirty Dozen), Point Blank would have been a forgotten crime film vehicle for its star instead of a high work of cinematic art.
+Had it not been for director John Boorman (Excalibur, Hope and Glory) choosing a daring approach, and star Lee Marvin (The Dirty Dozen) blending with the approach, Point Blank would have been a forgotten crime film vehicle and not a high work of cinematic art.

 Trailer for Point Blank (1967)

 Cinematography, Editing, and the Visual Tricks on the Senses